getodk/docs/form-widgets.rst

 Allows user to take or select an image and then draw on it.

 .. image:: /img/form-widgets/annotate-start.*
   :alt: The Annotate form widget, as displayed in the ODK Collect app on an Android phone.
 The question text is, "Annotate widget."
-The hint text is, "image type with anotatr appearance."
+The hint text is, "image type with annotate appearance."
 There are three buttons: "Take Picture," "Choose Image," and "Markup Image."
 The Markup Image button is disabled.
 Above the question text is the form group name "Image widgets."

 .. image:: /img/form-widgets/annotate-1.*
   :alt: The camera view on an Android phone.
 In the viewer is a picture of a small saucer.
 Below the viewer is a blue checkmark button.